8r14z/coding-interview-prep/companies/snap/README.md

 - In a matrix consisting of '1' and '0'.
 '1' is walkable and '0' is blocked.
 Give you a start point and an end point, ask you how many steps you can reach end point from the start point.
 - Given a target number and a single number, write a program to find the shortest path to calculate the target number by applying "+-*/" operations to the single number.
 No parentheses.
 For example, if we have target number=26 and single number=3 return 3 * 3 * 3 - 3 / 3.
 - A basic algorithmic engineering challenge around Depth First Search
 - Find shortest path in a top-down game with four directions of movement.
-- Find shortest path in a top-down game with four directions of movement.
 - Know Backtracking and Strings
 - Remove duplicates in an array within k range